 - Other conditions.

 Side Effects & SafetyFenugreek is LIKELY SAFE for people when taken by mouth in amounts normally found in foods.
 It is POSSIBLY SAFE when taken by mouth in amounts used for medicinal purposes (amounts larger than normally found in food) for up to 6 months.
-Side effects include diarrhea, stomach upset, bloating, gas, and a "maple syrup" odor in urine.
+Side effects include diarrhea, stomach upset, bloating, gas, dizziness, headache, and a "maple syrup" odor in urine.
 Fenugreek can cause nasal congestion, coughing, wheezing, facial swelling, and severe allergic reactions in hypersensitive people.
 Fenugreek might lower blood sugar.

 Breast-feeding: Fenugreek is POSSIBLY SAFE when taken by mouth to increase breast-milk flow in the short-term.
 Some research shows that taking 1725 mg of fenugreek three times daily for 21 days does not cause any side effects in infants.

-Children: Fenugreek is POSSIBLY SAFE when taken by mouth in children.
+Children: Fenugreek is POSSIBLY UNSAFE when taken by mouth in children.
 Some reports have linked fenugreek tea to loss of consciousness in children.
 An unusual body odor resembling maple syrup may also occur in children drinking fenugreek tea.